Microbiology

 Skills for your CV

 Studying microbiology helps you to develop a variety of subject-specific skills.
-These include the ability to:
+These include the ability to:Ìý

-- employ a range of investigative, recording and analysis techniques
+- employ a range of investigative, recording and analysis techniquesÌý

-- prepare, interpret and present data, using statistical programmes, qualitative and quantitative techniques and spreadsheets
+- prepare, interpret and present data, using statistical programmes and a variety of research methods, including both qualitative and quantitativeÌý

-- conduct literature searches and critically evaluate information
+- conduct literature searches and critically evaluate informationÌý

-- teamwork and the ability to work on your own initiative
+- teamwork and the ability to work on your own initiativeÌý

 Further study

-As a microbiology graduate you could go on to further study at Masters or PhD level in subjects such as:
+A good percentage of microbiology graduates go on to further study or work in a relevant field alongside studying at Masters or PhD level in subjects such as:Ìý

-In some cases this can lead to a career in academia or in government research.
+In some cases, this can lead to a career in academia or in government research.Ìý

-If you want to work as an NHS healthcare scientist in microbiology, you'll need to undertake further training via the NHS Scientist Training Programme, which includes study at Masters level in clinical science (infection sciences).
+If you want to work as an NHS healthcare scientist in an area of microbiology, you'll need to undertake further training via the NHS Scientist Training Programme, which includes study at Masters level in a relevant life science.Ìý

-Some microbiology graduates choose to diversify by studying subjects such as computing, science communication and journalism.
-You can also choose to take further study in areas such as marketing, finance, business, teaching and law.
+Some microbiology graduates choose to diversify by studying subjects such as computing, science communication or journalism.
+You can also choose to take further study in areas such as marketing, finance, business, teaching and law.Ìý

 For more information on further study and to find a course that interests you, see Masters degrees and search postgraduate courses in microbiology.